HABITAT LEARNING LAB:

 • Bees feed on pollen and can be found collecting pollen from flowering plants.

-• Wasps are predators and will hunt for insects and spiders.
-They do visit flowers for nectar or to hunt for prey.
+• Wasps are carnivores and will hunt for insects and spiders.
+They do visit flowers for nectar or to hunt for prey and tend to be more aggressive than bees.

 Eastern Bumble Bee